lvrnjak1/AuctionApp/README.md

 ### Set up and start instructions

 ##### Backend application
-You can find the source code for the web application in the **backend** directory.
-It is a Spring Boot application.
+You can find the source code for the backend application in the **backend** directory.
+It is a Spring Boot project.
 To set up and start the server locally:

 - make sure you have **git**, **Java Development Kit**, **Maven** and **PostgreSQL** installed
 - create a PostgreSQL database on your machine